cognesence/matcher/README.md

 ```

 Notice that while the pattern for defmatch is literally specified, the patterns
-for mfor* and mout must, necessarily, be generated dynamically.
+for `mfor*` and `mout` must, necessarily, be generated dynamically.
 Furthermore
 these dynamically generated patterns are embedded in the rule structure pulled
-apart by defmatch's literal pattern.
+apart by the literal pattern in `defmatch`.

 To investigate this rule deduction example further we use a richer set of facts
 and rules (where the consequences of some rules trigger the antecedents of